danielbodnar/awesome-stars/README.md

 ## firefox-extension

+- [gyng/save-in](https://github.com/gyng/save-in) - WebExtension for saving media, links, or selections into user-defined directories
+- [rahiel/archiveror](https://github.com/rahiel/archiveror) - Archiveror will help you preserve the webpages you love. 💾
+- [salarcode/SmartProxy](https://github.com/salarcode/SmartProxy) - Firefox/Chrome browser extension.
+SmartProxy will automatically enable/disable proxy for the sites you visit, based on customizable patterns.
 - [navorite/sessionic](https://github.com/navorite/sessionic) - A web extension to save, manage and restore sessions, windows and tabs.
 - [cadeyrn/bookmarks-organizer](https://github.com/cadeyrn/bookmarks-organizer) - With the Bookmarks Organizer it's easy to put order in your bookmarks.
 The Bookmarks Organizer finds no longer working bookmarks, redirects, duplicates and more!
 - [webextension-toolbox/webextension-toolbox](https://github.com/webextension-toolbox/webextension-toolbox) - Small CLI toolbox for cross-browser WebExtension development